-In addition to Canaccord Financial Inc., Mr. Kassie is a director of the following public company: Reitmans (Canada) Limited.
-Mr. Kassie attended six of the seven meetings of the Board of Directors held between April 1, 2012 and June 10, 2013.
+In addition to Canaccord Genuity Group Inc., Mr. Kassie is a director of the following public company: Reitmans (Canada) Limited.
+Mr. Kassie attended all of the six meetings of the Board of Directors held between April 1, 2013 and June 9, 2014.

-Terrence (Terry) Lyons is the past Chairman of Northgate Minerals Corporation, which was recently acquired by AuRico Gold Inc., creating a new mid-cap gold company with a value of over \$3 billion.
+Terrence (Terry) Lyons, ICD.D, is the past Chairman of Northgate Minerals Corporation, which was acquired by AuRico Gold Inc. in late 2011, creating a new mid-cap gold company with a value of over \$3 billion.

 Mr. Lyons is a Civil Engineer (UBC) with an MBA from the University of Western Ontario.
 He sits on the Advisory Board of the Richard Ivey School of Business and is active in sports and charitable activities, is a past Governor of the Olympic Foundation of Canada, past Chairman of the Mining Association of BC and in 2007 was awarded the INCO Medal by the Canadian Institute of Mining and Metallurgy for distinguished service to the mining industry.
+He has received his ICD.D certification from the Institute of Corporate Directors.

-In addition to Canaccord Financial Inc., Mr. Lyons is a director of the following public companies: Eacom Timber Corporation, Gold Canyon Resources Inc., Pacific Wildcat Resources Corporation, Polaris Minerals Corporation, Sprott Resource Corp. and TTM Resources Inc. He is also a director of the BC Pavilion Corporation (PavCo) as well as several private corporations.
-Of the meetings of the Board of Directors and the committees on which he served held between April 1, 2012 and June 10, 2013, Mr. Lyons attended all of the seven meetings of the Board of Directors, all of the five meetings of the Audit Committee and all of the six meetings of the Corporate Governance and Compensation Committee.
+In addition to Canaccord Genuity Group Inc., Mr. Lyons is a director of the following public companies: Martinrea International Inc., Polaris Minerals Corporation and Sprott Resource Corp.
+He is also a director of VeroLube Inc., a private corporation.
+Of the meetings of the Board of Directors and the committees on which he served held between April 1, 2013 and June 9, 2014, Mr. Lyons attended all of the six meetings of the Board of Directors, all of the five meetings of the Audit Committee and all of the six meetings of the Corporate Governance and Compensation Committee.

-Paul Reynolds was named the President of the Company in August 2006 and Chief Executive Officer of the Company in August 2007 and leads the firm from Canaccord's Toronto office.
-Between 1999 and 2007, he managed Canaccord's London, England, office as President and Chief Operating Officer of European operations and was named Global Head of Canaccord's capital markets division in April 2005.
+Paul Reynolds was named the President of the Company in August 2006 and Chief Executive Officer of the Company in August 2007 and leads the firm from Canaccord Genuity's Toronto office.
+Between 1999 and 2007, he managed the Group's London, England, office as President and Chief Operating Officer of European operations and was named Global Head of Canaccord Genuity's capital markets division in April 2005.

-Mr. Reynolds has over 29 years of experience in the securities industry beginning as an equities trader.
-In 1985, he joined Canaccord, working as an Investment Advisor before moving into a senior role in institutional sales.
+Mr. Reynolds has over 30 years of experience in the securities industry beginning as an equities trader.
+In 1985, he joined Canaccord Genuity, working as an Investment Advisor before moving into a senior role in institutional sales.
 In the late 1990s, Mr. Reynolds assumed a leadership role in investment banking, where he specialized in financing emerging and developing companies in the resource, technology and biotechnology sectors.

 Mr. Reynolds also serves on the boards of the International Crisis Group and the Hospital for Sick Children in Toronto.
-In addition to Canaccord Financial Inc., Mr. Reynolds is a director of the following public company: Eacom Timber Corporation.
-Mr. Reynolds attended all of the seven meetings of the Board of Directors held between April 1, 2012 and June 10, 2013.
+Mr. Reynolds is not a director of any public companies other than Canaccord Genuity Group Inc. Mr. Reynolds attended all of the six meetings of the Board of Directors held between April 1, 2013 and June 9, 2014.

-Dipesh Shah, O.B.E., F.R.S.A., is a director on the boards of Thames Water and the Kemble Water group of companies, JKX Oil & Gas plc (where he is Senior Independent Director and Chairman of the Remuneration Committee), The Crown Estate and the 2020 European Fund for Energy, Climate Change and Infrastructure (the "EU Marguerite Fund", where he is Chairman of the Investment Committee).
+Dipesh Shah, O.B.E., F.R.S.A., is a director on the boards of Thames Water and the Kemble Water group of companies, Equus Petroleum plc (where he is Senior Independent Director and Chairman of the Nominations Committee), JKX Oil & Gas plc (where he is Senior Independent Director and Chairman of the Remuneration Committee), The Crown Estate and the 2020 European Fund for Energy, Climate Change and Infrastructure (the "EU Marguerite Fund", where he is Chairman of the Investment Committee).
 He is also a Trustee of the British Youth Opera and a Governor of Merchant Taylors' School.